MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-dispose-retire.md

 ---
-title: Dispose or Retire FA| Microsoft Docs
+title: Dispose or Retire FA
-description: You must post a disposal value when you scrap, sell, or retire a fixed asset.
+description: When you sell or otherwise dispose of a fixed asset, the disposal value must be posted to calculate and record the gain or loss.
 author: edupont04
 ms.service: dynamics365-business-central
 ms.topic: conceptual